-The benefits and legal protections of bankruptcy are vast.
+The benefits and legal protections of bankruptcy are vast and bankruptcy forms are complex and mistakes are costly.
 In exchange for having your debts erased, stopping collection action, and receiving other benefits, bankruptcy law requires that you give full disclosure of your finances in your bankruptcy petition.
 You are required to list your debts, assets, income, and expenses.
 You are also required to complete a Statement of Financial Affairs, which requires you to list recent transfers of property and other details about your finances.

 It is imperative that you are truthful and accurate to the best of your knowledge in your bankruptcy forms, as they are filed with the bankruptcy court under the penalty of perjury.
 Purposefully omitting information can amount to bankruptcy fraud―a federal crime.